RonFrancesca/dcase2020-fp/README.md

 Read the Notebook instructions to properly change directories paths and run the notebook correctly.

-The systemt implementation in this jupyter notebook uses rectangular filters of shape 1x48. the user chan change and test different shape in the funcion *get_model* in the TFr_5CNN_1X48.
+The systemt implementation in this jupyter notebook uses rectangular filters of shape 1x48.
+The user can change and test different shapes changing the filter dimension in the funcion *get_model* in the TFr_5CNN_1X48.

 All the data used in this work have been stored in Goodle Drive, so they can be mount directly from the notebook.